 Dimension reduction for functional data based on weak conditional momentssubmitted to The Annals of Statistics (under major revision)

-Multivariate Neighborhood Trajectory Analysis: A Critique and Propose of Functional Data Analysis Approachsubmitted to Geographical Analysis (under minor revision)
+Multivariate Neighborhood Trajectory Analysis: A Critique and Propose of Functional Data Analysis Approachsubmitted to Geographical Analysis (under major revision)

 On sufficient dimension reduction for functional data: Inverse moments based methodsWIREs: Computational Statistics, 11(4), e1459.